Alex is a writer and teacher from the UK who lives in Shenzhen, China. She is currently studying for her PhD.

-Invention of the elevator contributed enormously to the skyscraper boom because, before elevation technology, buildings were limited by how many flights of stairs a person could realistically be expected to walk.
+The invention of the elevator contributed enormously to the skyscraper boom because, before elevation technology, buildings were limited by how many flights of stairs a person could realistically be expected to walk.

-With 200 flights of stairs(6), Chrysler’s high rise tenants would not have been too pleased if it hadn’t been for elevators!
+With 200 flights of stairs(6), Chrysler’s high-rise tenants would not have been too pleased if it hadn’t been for elevators!

-Without these two technologies there would be no skyscrapers.
+Without these two technologies, there would be no skyscrapers.

 How Fast She Rose